makersacademy/chitter-challenge/README.md

 ## Setup

 ```
 $ bundle install
-$ rake db:create_migration NAME=create_posts
+$ psql < db/migrate/01-create_databases.sql
 $ rake db:migrate
 ```

-This will instll all required Gems and
+This will install all required Gems and create the databases and tables needed.

 ## Usage